 Nominations should be submitted here before April 1, 2019.

-Nominees must be senior faculty at U-M with the rank of full professor.
-They must be active members of the faculty when nominated and at the time of delivering the Distinguished Diversity Scholar Lecture.
+Nominees must be senior faculty at U-M with the rank of full professor (or professor emeritus).
+They must have an active appointment when nominated and at the time of delivering the Distinguished Diversity Scholar Lecture.
 Nominations of outstanding women, minorities, and members of other groups historically underrepresented in academe are encouraged.

 The award recognizes a senior faculty member who has made important contributions to understanding diversity, equity, and inclusion through research, scholarship, and creative endeavors, who has an outstanding record as an educator in teaching and mentoring, and whose work has focused on issues of importance to underrepresented communities.